DaviDevMod/focus-trap/README.md

 - **lock** :lock:
   By default clicks on elements that are not descendant of the `root` are prevented<sup id="note-reference-1">[[1]](#note-expansion-1)</sup>.
   If `lock` is set to `false`, clicks behave as usual.
-  If `lock` is provided as a funciton, it will be used as an event handler, thus it will be called with the `MouseEvent | TouchEvent` in question.
+  If `lock` is provided as a funciton, it will be used as an event handler for clicks outside of the trap, thus it will be called with the `MouseEvent | TouchEvent` in question.

   <b id="note-expansion-1">[[1]](#note-reference-1)</b> Only `mousedown`, `touchstart`, `click` and the default behavior are prevented.
 So it's possible to make a specific node outisde of the trap _clickable_ even when `lock` is `true`, for example by listening for `mouseup` events.